linroger/Wealth-of-Nations/Fixed Income Asset Pricing/Problem Sets/Fixed Income HW Assignments.md

         \begin{itemize}
             \item Determine what is the appropriate “coupon rate” for the fixed leg of the swap in the valuation.
             \item Determine how many “coupon” periods there are left.
             \item To compute the present value of future coupons,    you need an appropriate discount function $Z(T)$.
-Extract the LIBOR curve from current swap rates as of May 18,    2009,    using the procedure on TN3,    page 11.
-Because for maturity less than one year there are no swap quotes,    you can use LIBOR rates themselves in the computation.
+Extract the [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] curve from current swap rates as of May 18,    2009,    using the procedure on TN3,    page 11.
+Because for maturity less than one year there are no swap quotes,    you can use [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] rates themselves in the computation.
             \begin{itemize}
                 \item Note that you need an interpolation of maturities,    as data only come on fixed maturities,    but you need specific quarters to compute the present value.
             \end{itemize}
-            \item Plot the estimated zero-coupon LIBOR curve.
+            \item Plot the estimated zero-coupon [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] curve.
             \item Use the estimated $Z(T)$ to compute the value of the fixed leg of the swap.
         \end{itemize}
     \item[(C)] Given your results in [A] and [B],    did the trade (so far) make money or lose money?
 Can you reconcile it with your answer to point 1?
 What happened to the swap spread between Feb 9 and May 18,    2009?